HashiCorp Vault with AppRole

 Retreive Admin Token

 For this point forward, we will use the admin persona to setup secrets and the application persona called dgraph.
-We need to retreive the admin token by logging into Vault with the admin persona.
+We need to retreive the admin token by logging into with the admin persona.

 First fetch the admin role-id: